marinamen/unit2_project/README.md

   req = requests.post(url+"/register", json=new_user)
   print(req.json())
 ```

 Following this, we logged into the server using the newly created credentials

+ ServerLogin, sends a POST request to the API address with default values.
+It includes a JSON payload containing a username and password, it then prints the response JSON, extracts an access token from it, and returns it as an authorization header for future requests, typically used for privacy purposes.

 ```.py
 def serverLogin(ip="192.168.6.153", user={"username": "keelarina", "password": "iloveroky"}):